toughgear/Survival-Straps-Notifications/README.md

 # Survival Straps Notifications

-After the provisioning of the Active Edge Gear Notifications, customer service reported a nearly 100% fall in customers getting in touch asking questions after making an order.
-Thus, the same must be done for Survival Straps.
+Survival Straps version of the new Shopify notifications emails.
+Using Zurb Ink, just like the Active Edge Gear repository.

 ## References